Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 ### Dependency Management and Storage

 :::duck
-But wait—if I have ten packages in a monorepo, and they all use React, won't I be installing React ten times?
+But wait — if I have ten packages in a monorepo, and they all use React, won't I be installing React ten times?
 That's a lot of wasted disk space and slow installs.
 :::

 :::unicorn{align="right"}
 Great question!
 Modern package managers like **pnpm** and **yarn** with workspaces solve this with a clever trick: they use a central store for dependencies and create hard links or symlinks.
 So if ten packages need React 18.2.0, you only download it once.
 Each package gets a link to the same files in the central store.

 The result?
-A monorepo with 50 packages might have the same disk footprint as those same 50 packages as separate repos—maybe even less, since you're not duplicating all those `node_modules` folders.
+A monorepo with 50 packages might have the same disk footprint as those same 50 packages as separate repos — maybe even less, since you're not duplicating all those `node_modules` folders.
 Install times are also faster because the package manager can deduplicate and cache more effectively.

 Even with npm, hoisting (where dependencies are lifted to the root `node_modules`) reduces duplication significantly.
 Tools like Turborepo and Nx take this further by sharing build artifacts and caches across packages.
 :::